NCAR/HPC-Docs/docs/getting-started/best-practices-for-supercomputer-users.md

 #### Remove unneeded data

-Periodically examine your GLADE and NCAR Campaign Storage holdings and remove unwanted, unneeded files.
+Periodically examine your GLADE and NSF NCAR Campaign Storage holdings and remove unwanted, unneeded files.
 This reduces charges against your storage allocation and makes these systems more efficient for everyone.